 When buying we need to check the condition, as ever.
 The wine coloured bezel is a rare item and these are replaced with a service bezel which is distinguished, as ever by the DOT next to 90, instead of the DOT over 90.
 As shown here:

-These service bezels are over $1500 to have fitted by Omega.
+These service bezels were over $1500 to have fitted by Omega lst time I asked, possibly more now.
 I have never seen an original bezel on the market.
 If I had I would have bought it!
 Some people replace the worn burgundy bezel with a black one.

 If you are offered one of the actual astronauts watches then the value is much higher, and that value has to factor in the space connection.
 This is outside the scope of my understanding.